kashumadesu/MABB-Profile/README.md

 ## Highlights

 About me

 Good at communicating

-Willingness to learn knowledge not just about programming
+Willing to learn knowledge not just about programming

 Great Leader (great team player)